robstave/angular2-training/session-four/page2.md

 </div>
 ```

-There is nothing in here yet..just a form.
+There is nothing in here yet, just an html form.

 Also, to confuse things, there is a _form-control_ class in the bootstrap.
 This is really only bootstrap for now, so ignore that.